cybermind-nick/my-notes/Crafting Interpreters -- Robert Nystrom.md

 ### Parsing
 This is the next step.
 Here, our syntax gets a [__Grammer__](obsidian://open?vault=My%20Courses&file=Theory%20of%20Computation)-the ability to compose larger expressions.
 Like a sentence diagram or tree (modern guys call them Abstract Syntax Trees.
-Sound family me thinks).
+Sound familiar me thinks).
 The Keyword of PL though, are 'keywords', which they have a lot less of as compared to natural languages

 So, the parser takes a flat sequence of characters and builds that into a syntax tree that mirrors the nested nature of grammar.
 ASTs are also called parse trees (but that's old school)